-You will find the preassigned model of a patient’s behavior during and after an appointment, as well as the description of a patient’s lifecycle below.
+You will find the preassigned model of a patient’s behavior during and after an appointment, as well as the description of a patient’s lifecycle on the statechart.

 Sales representatives were assigned to a pool of doctors.
 They visited their doctors at a different rate, based on the patient pool of each doctor and historical information.
 During the visit, the representative tried to change the doctor’s attitude towards a certain drug by adding samples to the doctor’s supply.

-The model did take a while to calibrate properly.
-This was because the data was more than a little sparse in areas of the desired information.
 The model was calibrated primarily to each drug’s (or drug family’s, in the case of the generics) market share in terms of both patients and prescriptions per month.
 Once calibrated, the model showed that the ideal time to stop DTC marketing for the new drug would have been six months before the current date.
 This was established by noticing that there was no difference in the calibrated metrics over the same period.
-Since this was unfeasible, the given answer was to stop DTC marketing in the near future.
+The given answer was to stop DTC marketing in the near future.

 Another interesting insight was connected with sales rep marketing.
 It was clarified, that over time, the doctors’ preferences overwhelmed patients’ preferences to the drugs.
-That is why the money invested in sales rep visits, in contrast to DTC marketing, did not show any diminishing returns and always influenced market share.
-This was expected, given that the availability of samples was directly tied to the visits, and had a broad impact on the willingness of patients to try the drug.
+That is why the money invested in sales rep visits, in contrast to DTC marketing, always showed steady returns and influenced market share.

 Concerning the budget issue, it was safe to say, that should the pharmaceutical company follow the results of the model and eliminate DTC marketing, they would save at least $10M a year.